Take the Orange Pill Exegesis

 I’ll just make a few quick points to put the idea of hidden species in a rational perspective.

-1. Wherever we find life we find parasites, predators and symbionts.
+1. Wherever we find life, we find parasites, predators, and symbionts.
 These are classic relationships of energetic transaction.

 2. It is possible for people who regard themselves as well-informed to fail to notice an entire dimension of life.

 3. When a culture, such as that of scientific materialism, ignores a vast body of human testimony, that culture is in danger.
 For example, Western culture ignored or denied testimony about child abuse until recently.
-You should neither accept all testimony at face value, nor dismiss or superficially explain it away.
-The job of science, and other methods of inquiry, is to investigate the unexplained, not explain the uninvestigated.
+You should neither accept all testimony at face value nor dismiss or superficially explain it away.
+The job of science and other methods of inquiry is to investigate the unexplained, not explain the uninvestigated.

-Here is an excerpt from introductory essay on this subject, Mind Parasites, Energy Parasites and Vampires :
+Here is an excerpt from my introductory essay on this subject, Mind Parasites, Energy Parasites and Vampires :

 Presently, in the West, we have a blind spot in our awareness as huge as the species-wide blind spot we had for most of our existence about the microbiological realm.
 Unlike Chinese medicine, Ayurveda, and what would be common knowledge to any tribal Shaman, we are blind to organisms that exist on the energetic plane.
-Dr. Samuel Sagan is a medical doctor who has researched this subject and written a book entitled, ENTITIES: Parasites of the Body of Energy (Read my review of this book: Energy Parasites—the Sagan View ) He’s part of a school in Australia that a friend of mine attended and spoke highly of, though I know next to nothing about it.
+Dr. Samuel Sagan is a medical doctor who has researched this subject and written a book entitled ENTITIES: Parasites of the Body of Energy (Read my review of this book: Energy Parasites—the Sagan View ) He’s part of a school in Australia that a friend of mine attended and spoke highly of, though I know next to nothing about it.
 In an excerpt available on the website clairvision.org, Dr. Sagan writes:

 The topic is both old and new.
 Old, because in all traditions and folklores of the earth, one finds references to spirits and non-physical beings which can interfere with human beings.
-Thus Ayurveda, the traditional medicine of India, is divided into eight sections, one of which is entirely devoted to the study of bhutas, or entities, their influence on health and sanity, and the ways one can get rid of them.
+Thus, Ayurveda, the traditional medicine of India, is divided into eight sections, one of which is entirely devoted to the study of bhutas, or entities, their influence on health and sanity, and the ways one can get rid of them.
 This places bhuta-vidya, or ‘science of entities’, on the same level as surgery or gynecology.
 If we look at traditional Chinese medicine, we find that in acupuncture, among the 361 points of the 14 main meridians, 17 have the word Kuei (disincarnate spirit) as part of their main or secondary name.

-Call them spirits, incubi and the succubi, they have as many names as there are cultures and languages, but they have been widely recognized by everybody except us.
+Call them spirits, incubi and succubi–they have as many names as there are cultures and languages, but they have been widely recognized by everybody except us.
 Disincarnate organisms are far more generally recognized than the microbiological realm ever was until the invention of the microscope.
 And there isn’t just one type of course, but a fantastically varied cryptozoology of parasites, predators, and symbionts.
 Everywhere that we find life, we find endless variations on those classic energetic relationships—parasitism, predation, and symbiosis.
 As the alchemists put it, “As above, so below.”
 As it is on the mircrobiological plane, so it also is on the energetic plane.

 If there are organisms on the energetic plane, we should expect to find many highly evolved species of parasites.
 And what every parasite is looking for is a host with a rich deposit of energy—like the warm-blooded mammals, which attract female mosquitoes that will use them to fertilize their eggs and complete their life cycle.
 What is the richest deposit of organic energy that we know of?
 This would have to be human psychic energy/sexual chi—the energy that dominates this planet.

-So, yes I do believe it is possible that there are “Archons” of some sort or of many sorts who may be manipulating the human domain for various purposes.
+So, yes, I do believe it is possible that there are “Archons” of some sort or of many sorts who may be manipulating the human domain for various purposes.

-Finally, I want to briefly discuss a matrix creating force that I am not skeptical about because I know it exists.
+Finally, I want to briefly discuss a matrix-creating force that I am not skeptical about because I know it exists.
 It is not, however, mutually exclusive of the other possibilities mentioned.

 A more potent force in generating human realities than the Archons (even if they do exist) are the archetypes.
 What Jung called the “collective unconscious” and the archetypes are an empirically proven reality.